Lachy-your-local-aussie/LiveryChanger/README.md

 Note: It is best to select the base aircraft, then when it loads in select the additional liveries.
 Otherwise the liveries will not work.

 **Additions:**<br>
-737: Ryanair, Delta, Air Canada, and Bare Metal<br>
+737: Ryanair, Delta, Air Canada, Bare Metal, New WestJet (Credit: Luca B.), Transavia (Credit: Luca B.), China Eastern and Ethiopian (Credit: Cargolux422)<br>
 A380: House Livery<br>
 A350K: Qatar Livery (Not MP Compatible yet)<br>
 A321Neo: United Livery (Not MP Compatible yet)<br>